-If the Balkans are the crossroads between Europe and the Middle East, Romania is a crossroad within a crossroad.
+If the Balkans are the crossroads between Europe and the Middle East, Romania is a crossroads within a crossroads.
 This is where Southern, Central, and Eastern Europe meet.
-A nation bordered by the Black Sea, Ukraine, Serbia, Moldova and Hungary and crossed by the towering Carpathian Mountains, Romania is an exceptionally diverse country.
+A nation bordered by the Black Sea, Ukraine, Serbia, Moldova, and Hungary and crossed by the towering Carpathian Mountains, Romania is an exceptionally diverse country.

-This diversity is showcased beautifully in the eight UNESCO World Heritage Sites in Romania.
+This diversity is showcased beautifully in the eight Romania UNESCO World Heritage Sites.

-You’ll find the Romanian UNESCO sites all over the country, from the inland mountains to the Black Sea coast, near its far northern border and in its most southwestern corner.
-They include all major Romania characteristics and features, such as the Danube River and ancient beech forests, but also historic cities and numerous churches.
+You’ll find sites protected by UNESCO in Romania all over the country, from the inland mountains to the Black Sea coast, near its far northern border and in its most southwestern corner.
+They include all major Romania characteristics and features, such as the Danube River and ancient beech forests, and historic cities, Romania heritage, and numerous churches.

 Historic Center Of Sighișoara

 One of Europe’s many gorgeous medieval towns, Sighișoara is one of the top attractions in Romania.
 Home to no more than 30,000 people, it’s in the famous region of Transylvania.
 Sighișoara is the birthplace of Vlad III the Impaler, the person Bram Stoker based his famous Dracula novel.

 There’s more to Sighișoara and Transylvania than vampirical history, though.
 More than 800 years old, the town is part of the historic Saxon region, a major cultural center of Transylvanian Saxons.
 It’s this rich Saxon history that made UNESCO designate Sighișoara as World Heritage in 1999.